eonk/CrimeSciData/book.md

 If this absolute value is large, it will have a small p value associated with and we will be in a position to reject the null hypothesis.
 We would conclude then that observing such a large chi square is improbable if the null hypothesis is true.
 In practice we don't actually do any of this.
 We just run the Chi Square in our software and look at the p value in much the same way we have done for other tests.
 But it is helpful to know what the test is actually doing.

 Asking for the expected frequencies with `CrossTable()` automatically prints the results of the Chi Square test.
 In this case, you get a Chi Square of 184.04, with 3 degrees of freedom.
 The probability associated with this particular value is nearly zero (1.180e-39).
 This value is considerably lower than the standard alpha level of .05.
 So, these results would lead us to conclude that there is a statistically significant relationship between these two variables.
 We are able to reject the null hypothesis that these two variables are independent in the population from which this sample was drawn.
-In other words, this significant Chi Square test means that we can assume that there was indeed a relationship between our indicator of broken windows and victimisation in the population of England and Wales in 2007/2008.
+In other words, this significant Chi Square test means that we can assume that there was indeed a relationship between our indicator of broken windows (percived disorder, here rubbish) and victimisation in the population of England and Wales in 2007/2008.

 Notice that R is telling us that the minimum expected frequency is 41.68.
 Why?
 The Chi-squared test, for it to works, assumes the cell counts are sufficiently large.
 Precisely what constitutes 'sufficiently large' is a matter of some debate.
 One rule of thumb is that all expected cell counts should be above 5.
 If we have small cells one alternative is to rely on the Fisher's Exact Test rather than in the Chi Square.
 We don't have to request it here.
 Our cells are large enough for Chi Square to work fine.
 But if we needed, we could obtain the Fisher's Exact Test with the following code: